HendrikReh/deepresearch-rs/README.md

-# DeepResearch (GraphFlow Edition)
+# DeepResearch
+DeepResearch is a Rust-based multi-agent system designed to autonomously gather, analyze, and synthesize information for complex business questions — with full traceability and explainability.
+It showcases advanced AI-native research orchestration and serves as a flagship demonstration of my consulting and engineering expertise.

-Minimal, graph-first implementation of the DeepResearch agent pipeline.
-All multi-agent orchestration is powered directly by [`graph_flow`](https://docs.rs/graph-flow/latest/graph_flow/).
+This repository contains a minimal, graph-first implementation of the DeepResearch agent pipeline, with all multi-agent orchestration powered directly by [`graph_flow`](https://docs.rs/graph-flow/latest/)

 ---